shuaibiyy/awesome-tf/README.md

 - [xterrafile](https://github.com/devopsmakers/xterrafile) Systematically manage external modules from the module registry, git, or local directories for use in Terraform (written in Go).
 - [yor](https://github.com/bridgecrewio/yor) - Automatically tag and trace infrastructure as code frameworks (Terraform, Cloudformation, and Serverless).

+### IDE

+- [vscode-terraform-live-graph](https://github.com/adamiBs/vscode-terraform-live-graph): Terraform Live Graph Extension for Visual Studio Code is a plugin that allows you to generate a live Terraform graph as you code.

 ## Libraries

 - [nu_plugin_hcl](https://github.com/Yethal/nu_plugin_hcl) - HCL parser plugin for [Nushell](https://github.com/nushell/nushell)